top of page

 I’m interested in reading about standout characters I’ve never met before, clever twists on familiar themes, and compassionate writing.
 I’m also very interested in seeing marginalized creators take on “tired” tropes.

-I’m not interested in dystopia/big government stories, but I’m very much open to anything else.
+I’m not interested in dystopia/big government stories and I'm generally not the best fit for quiet contemporary romance, but I’m very much open to anything else.
 This is a category where I don’t quite know what I want until I see it, so take the above and run with it!

 ROMANCE